7 minute read

 Poorly-designed training software is one of the biggest causes of waste on most Training teams.
 Those complex tech stacks of disconnected systems mean that tasks which should be straightforward instead involve lots of manual effort.
 Transferring data between systems often requires the team to maintain elaborate systems of spreadsheets.
 This can quickly absorb a huge amount of your team’s time.
 It also introduces human error into your datasets and causes potentially expensive mistakes.

 Doing the most with the training budget you already have demonstrates a commitment to efficiency and value.
-To get maximum return on your time and money, you should consider implementing a training operations platform.
+To get maximum return on your time and money, you should consider implementing a training management system.
 A platform like Administrate can connect to your other learning tech and centrally compile your data.
 That makes gathering data for any reason much easier – and it prevents costly mistakes caused by manual data transfers.
 It can also automate many basic tasks, such as mass communications and course enrollments, saving employees time.

 Leveraging Training for Mainline Business Impact